 DDOT is specifically targeting locations where we can make a difference by “daylighting” intersections for pedestrian safety.
-Parking is not permitted within 25 feet of an intersection, and oftentimes illegal parking can limit visibility for pedestrians and drivers.
+On District streets where parking is allowed, drivers should generally park no closer than 40 feet from the intersection, unless there is signage indicating otherwise.
+Where a street has parking signage, all drivers must obey the signs and avoid parking in “no parking” or “no standing” zones approaching intersections.
 Installing corrals at these locations provides both needed parking infrastructure for dockless vehicles and also prevents dangerous illegal car parking.

 Better Parking Behavior

-On sidewalks, scooters are intended to be parked in the “furniture zone” which is within the first five feet of the curb, where typically you may find a bench or a tree.
-Current guidelines ask for all scooters to be parked with one wheel on the curb to allow for the greatest amount of space for pedestrian passage.
-Creating alternatives to the sidewalk, specifically in residential neighborhoods where the sidewalks may not be as wide, will allow for ease when parking vehicles.
-Providing space in the roadway for bikes and scooters will allow for more bikes and scooters to be parked.
+In corridors where there are no off-sidewalk parking corrals, scooters should be parked in the “furniture zone” which is within the first five feet of the curb, where there are typically public benches or street trees.
+Current guidelines require scooters to be parked with one wheel on the curb to allow for the greatest amount of space for pedestrian passage.
+This is critical to pedestrian safety in residential neighborhoods where sidewalks may be narrower.
+More information about how to properly park a dockless bike or scooter: